 A Beginner’s Guide To Sushi Menu – Have you stayed away from sushi thinking that they are meant for the blessed Japanese tummies only or those who understand the culture?
 Oh!
 You’ve missed so much.
 It’s about time to come out of your cocoon and discover the exotic flavors of this oriental cuisine.
 After all, how long can you live on burgers and pizzas anyway?

 If you find sushi confusing and wonder what to expect on the menu, you have come to the right place.
 In this beginner’s guide to the sushi menu, we will tell you about the different types of sushi, and what to order if you are a beginner, a pure vegan, or on a gluten-free diet.
+You won’t even need online class takers to figure this out for you after you’ve read our guide.
 After you equip yourself with the information below, you will feel more confident to walk into a sushiya and place your order.
 Read on to find out the types of sushi options you can find on the menu.

 Types of Sushi On The Menu

 The word sushi may bring you images of fish over a bed of oval-shaped rice or a piece of roll revealing rice, fillings and nori sheet (seaweed) outside.
 While these two are definitely the most popular sushi options available, it’s just the tip of the iceberg.
 There are so many other types of sushi you can discover and enjoy.